About Scratch Cornbread Recipe Average Batch

 The addition of the flour and baking soda makes it moist and fluffy but not quite as fluffy as cake.
 If you add in baking powder, you can then achieve that additional airiness.
 This recipe leaves it out, unlike most other recipes, in order to retain the cornbread texture and not delve too deeply over to a cake-like texture.
 Although, because of the baking soda and flour, it does rise and have a good amount of moistness and fluffiness.

 Cornbread goes with main dishes or sides like these

 It goes well with ham and beans so, you’ll see some main dish recipes below for those.
 Good sides that go with cornbread are cooked and seasoned turnip greens or spinach.
 Others might even say okra with tomatoes.

-    Or, here is the Amazon page for the current best sellers for cornbread pans.
 You can bake this recipe in average-sized containers, or other types as shown below.
-Also, here’s a link to Amazon’s listing for skillet handle pot holders.
+Also, there are skillet handle pot holders that add to the safe handling of hot skillets.
 I have some and I just leave them on the iron skillet handles when I put them away for storage; it makes it handy and readily available when I’m ready to use them.

 Lodge is a classic brand for cast iron skillets.

 Nutritional Values of this Cornbread Recipe